In the first person

 How is the beginning of the course being?
 How are the students living this very different academic year?
 What better than one of our 3rd year Bachelor in Management students like Diana Montañez to get to know the experience first hand.

 Diana is Colombian, she is 20 years old and is already a regular face on the TBS campus in Barcelona.
 We have counted on her for presentations to future students or for interviews and it is evident that she is a true lover of the city. «Barcelona fascinated me from the 1st year, it is a very active city (even in these times), it has a lot of life, a lot of colors, the people, the food, all of this is a very enriching experience.
-Additionally, the study path I wanted to do (Entrepreneurship) was only in Barcelona, so it was really perfect for me because I have my own startup for more than 1 year and I could align it with studies at TBS Business School.
+Additionally, the study path I wanted to do (Entrepreneurship) was only in Barcelona, so it was really perfect for me because I have my own startup for more than 1 year and I could align it with studies at TBS Education.